bodo-ai/Bodo/docs/source/supportedpandas.rst

 Supported Pandas Operations
 ---------------------------

-Below is the list of the Pandas operators that HPAT supports.
+Below is the list of the Pandas operators that Bodo supports.
 Optional arguments are not supported unless if specified.
 Since Numba doesn't support Pandas, only these operations can be used for both large and small datasets.